 The ASA Aquatics Awards will be returning on Saturday 26 November 2016, following a hugely successful inaugural event last year.

-In the meantime, should you have any queries about the Awards, please direct them to firstname.lastname@example.org
+Should you have any queries about the Awards, please email email@example.com

-This award is for an individual who shows particular promise in the pool at a young age and is achieving a high standard of swimming along the ASA Learn to Swim Pathway.
-All nominees are 16 or under and have either gained a particular award this year or have been successful in challenges or competitions.
+This is someone who has shown particular promise in the pool at a young age and is achieving a high standard of swimming along the ASA Learn to Swim Pathway.

 ASA School Swimming Charter: Primary School of the Year

-This award recognises a school that has taken the appropriate steps to demonstrate proactive action to improve the delivery of their school swimming.
-The school will be signed up to the ASA School Swimming Charter and be able to demonstrate good practice in their aquatic delivery.
+This award recognises a school that has taken appropriate steps to demonstrate proactive action to improve the delivery of their school swimming.

 ASA Swim School of the Year

-This award is for a swim school that provides an excellent service to all of its members, assists the development of its swimmers and staff, and continually strives to achieve high standards.
+This award is for an ASA affiliated Swim School that provides an excellent service to all of its members, assists the development of its swimmers and staff, and continually strives to achieve high standards.

 ASA Achievement Award: Youth Participant

-This award is for an individual who has accomplished a notable achievement in aquatics early in life.
-This individual has completed either a personal or structured aquatic challenge in the last 12 months.
-This could be for their own enjoyment and sense of achievement or perhaps to raise money for charity.
-Nominees are aged 24 and under.
+This award is for an individual who has accomplished a notable achievement in aquatics early in life, such as a personal or structured aquatic challenge.

 ASA Achievement Award: Senior Participant

-This award is for an individual who has accomplished a notable achievement in aquatics in later life.
-This individual has completed either a personal or structured aquatic challenge in the last 12 months, such as learning to swim, raising money for charity, or accomplishing a personal goal.
-Nominees are aged 25 or over.
+This award is for an individual who has accomplished a notable achievement in aquatics in later life, such as a personal or structured aquatic challenge.

 ASA Achievement Award: Disabled Participant

-This award is for an individual who has overcome, or continues to overcome, a disability and is progressing in their chosen aquatic discipline, accomplishing great things in the pool throughout the year.
-This individual has completed either a personal or structured aquatic challenge in the last 12 months.
-This could be for their own enjoyment and sense of achievement or perhaps to raise money for charity.
+This award is for an individual who has overcome, or continues to overcome, a disability and is progressing in their chosen aquatic discipline, achieving high standards in the pool throughout the year.

 ASA Facility Operator of the Year